xuxu298/siem-replay-24-techniques/README.md

 The original sentences are left standing, here and in the announcement post.
 This block is the correction, and the finding is Francisco Sousa's.

+## Correction 3 — 7 September 2026

+On 7 September we posted a follow-up to the Wazuh mailing list reporting a re-run of four techniques on stock Wazuh 4.14.7 against a real endpoint.
+Three statements in that thread are wrong or incomplete, and one number we declined to give can now be given.

+Two of the three were not caught by a reader.
+We found them by going back to the machine and reading it again.
+As with the corrections above, the original sentences are left standing rather than edited away.

+**The observation window was anchored to the wrong machine.** Our record put the start of the run, T0, at `2026-09-05T04:47:38Z`.
+That timestamp does not belong to the endpoint.
+The first alert from that endpoint is `2026-09-05T07:32:46Z`, and its `ossec.conf` was written at `07:27:22Z`.
+At `04:47:38Z` the endpoint did not yet exist.

+`04:47:38Z` is the start of a separate container run.
+The window we described as "the first few minutes after T0" was therefore published as beginning 2 hours 45 minutes earlier than the window we actually observed.
+Any count reported as "after T0" inherits that anchor.
+We are not restating those counts here until they are recomputed against the endpoint's own start.

+**"4.14.7 on both manager and agent" does not describe the machine the re-run ran on.** On that host the `wazuh-agent` package reports `un <none>`.
+It was never installed.
+What is installed is `wazuh-manager 4.14.7-1`, monitoring its own host through agent `000`.

+The follow-up post itself states this correctly.
+The sentence quoted above, written in the same thread, does not, and anyone matching versions against ours would have been looking for a second component that is not on the machine.

+**The 12-hour scan cadence does not explain the two silent file-integrity rows.** We wrote that for the FIM-sourced techniques a missing alert was "an arithmetic consequence of the 12h scan cadence, not an independent finding".
+Read plainly: wait for the next scan and it would surface.

+A scheduled scan did complete on that host at `2026-09-05T19:33:21Z`, consistent with the `<frequency>43200</frequency>` we published.
+Across the 422 alerts recorded that day, none carried a path under `cron`, `/tmp/`, `/dev/shm` or `/home`.
+The cycle ran and those paths stayed silent, so cadence does not carry the explanation we asked it to carry.

+That leaves two candidates, cadence and monitored scope, and our record cannot separate them, because we did not record the absolute path of the files we touched.
+That is the same omission Matías Exequiel García asked us to close for the chmod row, and it is why we are naming no cause here.
+The stock monitored set does not include `/var/spool/cron/crontabs/` or `/tmp`, which would fit, but fitting is not measuring and we are not going to publish it as a finding.

+The same cadence explanation appears in Correction, 3 September 2026 above, for the original June run.
+That was a different build on a different host, and this measurement does not settle it either way.

+**The visibility threshold now has a number. `log_alert_level` was 3.** We previously said we had not recorded it and would not put a number on it after the fact, and offered only a ceiling of "at or below 5".
+The ceiling was right.
+The value is 3, and it comes from the machine rather than from memory.

+Two things make it a reading of the run and not a reading of today. `ossec.conf` on that host was last written at `07:27:22Z`, five minutes before the endpoint's first alert, and was not modified afterwards, so the file describes the run.
+Independently of the config, the lowest-level alert present in that day's archive is level 3, on rule 5502.

+**What this cost us, stated plainly.** The reason we cannot close the FIM question is not that the measurement is hard.
+It is that a field we did not write down is the field that decides between a product that is quiet because it was not looking there, and a product that is quiet because it had not looked yet.
+A gap in the record does not only weaken the claim it sits in.
+It removes our ability to diagnose ourselves later.

+The finding that opened this line of correction is Matías Exequiel García's, and the reading of alert levels that made the threshold checkable is Francisco Sousa's.
+The two errors above that neither of them raised are ours, found by re-reading the machine.
+We are recording that distinction because the two corrections above this one both came from outside, and a record that only ever corrects what it is caught on is not much of a record.

 ## Three uncomfortable truths